kazuto1011/grad-cam-pytorch/README.md

 # Grad-CAM with PyTorch

 PyTorch implementation of [Grad-CAM (Gradient-weighted Class Activation Mapping) [1]](https://arxiv.org/pdf/1610.02391v1.pdf).
 Grad-CAM localizes and highlights the discriminative regions that Convolutional Neural Networks-based models activate to predict visual concepts.
-This code contains only an imeplementation for the ResNet-152 image classification models.
+This code contains only an implementation for the ResNet-152 image classification models.

 ## Dependencies
 * Python 2.7